jamircse/StudentApiMongoDB/README.md

 # StudentApiMongoDB
 ## live preview guid  https://studentapi.jamirhossain.repl.co/
 #### Welcome to the StudentAPIMongoDB application!
 This application provides a RESTful API to manage student information using a MongoDB database.
 It allows you to perform basic CRUD (Create, Read, Update, Delete) operations on student records.
+This code is an example of how to create a RESTful API with Express.js and MongoDB.
+It creates an Express.js app that listens on port 3000 and defines a route for the /students endpoint.
+The timeAccessMiddleware is applied to restrict access to the /students route.
+The middleware checks if the current time is between 9 AM and 5 PM before allowing access to the route.
+If the time is outside this range, the middleware returns a 403 Forbidden error.

+The code also uses the cors module to enable cross-origin requests and the express.json() middleware to parse JSON in requests.

+To use this code, you’ll need to install the required dependencies (express, cors, mongodb) using npm.
+You’ll also need to set up a MongoDB database and configure the db.js file with your database connection details.

+I hope this helps you get started with creating your own RESTful API!

 ## Table of Contents